-Health and Safety professionals work to promote the health and safety (welfare) of people in the workplace using a mix of core technical competencies and interpersonal skills (facilitation, engagement, leadership and influencing).
-This is a multi-disciplinary profession which requires formal training and practical experience.
-Health and Safety professionals work closely with other specialists including Safety Engineers, Occupational Hygienists, Ergonomists and Occupational Health Professionals.
+It is a multi-disciplinary profession which requires a mixture of formal training and practical experience.
+OHS professionals work closely with other specialists including Safety Engineers, Occupational Hygienists, Ergonomists, and Occupational Health professionals.

-Job prospects for Health and Safety professionals are above average, and wages are very good.
-New Zealand has poor workplace health and safety performance and Government and industry in New Zealand are actively trying to reduce serious work-related incidents.
+Job prospects for OHS professionals are above average, and wages are very good.
+New Zealand has a poor workplace health and safety performance record and both Government and industry are actively trying to reduce serious work-related incidents.

 Career options include:

 It is a lot more interesting than hi-vis vests and a checklist.
 It's about helping to look after a company's most valuable asset - its people.

 OHS professionals work to promote health and safety in the workplace and public places to ensure that working conditions are safe and healthy and comply with legal requirements.
 This is done using core technical competencies and interpersonal skills including facilitation, engagement, leadership and influencing skills.

 This type of work includes providing identifying, assessing, managing and monitoring hazards and risks, completing risk assessments, investigating incidents, return to work and rehabilitation, training managers and employees, developing health and safety management systems, policies and procedures, auditing, and contractor management.

 Other technical skills include hazardous substances management, machinery and equipment safety, fire safety and ventilation and knowledge of organisational behaviour, occupational health and hygiene, occupational psychology (human factors) and ergonomics.